ClementNerma/Rave/docs/books/hybrid.md

 Thanks to this behaviour, we don't take the risk to forget freezing an attribute, a problem that can occur especially when adding new attributes to a class and forgetting to freeze them.
 Hopefully, we don't have to think about that.

 Note that any instance of the `IntArray` can still be frozen after being declared, using the `freeze!` macro, which permits to freeze the data after manipulating its data.
+In fact, overloads excepted the constructor can be called manually by using the macro with the same name the overload has.
+For example, the `@freeze` overload can be called using the `freeze!` macro.

 Also, conventionnally, freezing cannot be undone, so we don't have to implement an `unfreeze` method or anything.